a bike-friendly downtown

 Downtown plays an important role in a larger effort to enhance cycling culture in the City of Dayton, selected as a Bicycle-Friendly Community by the League of American Bicyclists.
 Dayton was awarded a bronze-level status for its efforts to help make the city more bicycle friendly through initiatives and amenities, such as these:

-In May of 2015, Dayton will join the collection of more than 30 cities across the U.S. with bike share transportation systems.
-Dayton's bike share program is slated to feature 24 stations throughout Greater Downtown Dayton with a total of more than 200 bikes.
+In May of 2015, Dayton joined the collection of more than 30 cities across the U.S. with bike share transportation systems.
+Dayton's bike share program features 24 stations throughout Greater Downtown Dayton with a total of more than 200 bikes.
 Customers - who range from one-day users to annual subscribers - unlock the bikes and may ride to any other station or back to their original location at the end of their trip.
 Click here for more info on Dayton Bike Share, or call Laura Estandia at 937-496-3828.

 Bike Parking & Bike-Friendly Streets